 WORKING TOGETHER Individual customer partnerships We work closely with our customers to help them achieve their own circularity ambitions.
 Here are some examples of how we work together with key customers: - We continuously update and consult with them on our R&D and portfolio strategic direction to ensure alignment around future packaging. - We work with them to scale up collection and recycling collaboration in prioritised markets through our partners and existing platforms. - We integrate sustainability information, such as recycling messages on-pack and online, to help drive new behaviour and understanding. - We collaborate on advocacy initiatives, including participation in associations and other platforms, in order to foster communication and engagement.
-Global industry alliances Building on our contribution to existing alliances such as the New Plastics Economy and the Alliance for Beverage Cartons and the Environment (ACE), in 2019 we worked to advance the following new initiatives: • Launched in July 2019, the 3R Initiative is a first-of-its-kind global effort designed to reduce, recover and recycle the growing amount of plastics generated by companies.
+Global industry alliances Building on our contribution to existing alliances such as the New Plastics Economy and the Alliance for Beverage Cartons and the Environment (ACE), in 2019 we worked to advance the following new initiatives: - Launched in July 2019, the 3R Initiative is a first-of-its-kind global effort designed to reduce, recover and recycle the growing amount of plastics generated by companies.
 It creates a transparent standard ensuring robust and consistent measurement and reporting of projects that reduce plastic in the environment.
 Uniquely, it also creates a "plastic crediting" mechanism that motivates companies to maximise the recycled content of the plastic they use and also incentivise recycling activity.
 We are a co-founder of 3R along with Danone, Veolia and Nestlé.
-It is led by international standard-setter Verra and environmental market developer BVRio, both non-profit organisations.

-Tetra Pak is a participant in the Consumer Goods Forum Plastic Waste Coalition of Action, which is in the process of outlining and agreeing ambitious deliverables around product design, extended producer responsibility (EPR), chemical recycling and collaborative initiatives in priority markets.
+It is led by international standard-setter Verra and environmental market developer BVRio, both non-profit organisations. - In November, we became a founding member of 4evergreen, a new alliance that aims to boost the contribution of fibre-based packaging in a circular and sustainable economy.
+The alliance will increase awareness of the benefits of fibre-based packaging materials, advocate for EU legislation supporting product design for recyclability and call for the development of optimised collection systems and appropriate recycling infrastructures.
+Among the first members are a number of our customers, suppliers and competitors, including Nestlé, Danone, Stora Enso, SIG Combibloc and Elopak. - Tetra Pak is a participant in the Consumer Goods Forum Plastic Waste Coalition of Action, which is in the process of outlining and agreeing ambitious deliverables around product design, extended producer responsibility (EPR), chemical recycling and collaborative initiatives in priority markets.
 Local alliances In addition to our global initiatives, we work to increase recycling on a local level through our cluster and market activities.
 Read more on our website.

-CLICK HERE The 3R Initiative is a first-of-its-kind global effort designed to reduce, recover and recycle the growing amount of plastics generated by companies.
+The 3R Initiative is a first-of-itskind global effort designed to reduce, recover and recycle the growing amount of plastics generated by companies.
 We are a co-founder of 3R along with Danone, Veolia and Nestlé.